helium/HIP/0009-non-helium-hotspots.md

 When a new hotspot joins the network, it does so in "probationary mode".
-While this mode is active the PoC activity a hotspot is limited to only witnessing other hotspots.
+While this mode is active the PoC activity a hotspot is limited to only being a PoC challengee for paths which include an anchor hotspot.

 - Active Mode

-Once a hotspot witnesses any other hotspot directly or indirectly connected to an anchor hotspot, it gains full PoC priviledges and transitions from probationary mode to active mode.
+Once a hotspot has participated in a pre-determined number of challenges which include the anchor hotspot, it transitions from probationary mode to active mode, allowing full PoC priviledges.

 # Drawbacks